parsampsh/adminx/README.md

 Adminx is a library to create and handle admin panel automaticaly in laravel applications.

 ## Why Adminx?
-Some of Adminx Features:
+Some of Adminx features:

 - Easy to install and configure
 - Secure
-- Beautiful default frontend
+- Beautiful default template
-- Customizing Admin panel general information
+- Customizable panel general information
-- Adding custom pages and links to the admin panel Menu
+- Adding custom pages and links to the admin panel menu
 - Automatic and advanced CRUD for models with useful options
 - Fully matched with your database models
 - Handling 1 to n and n to n relations in database
 - Custom actions for model datatable
-- Handling admins Activities and logs
+- Handling admins activities and logs
 - Customizable frontend layout
 - Customizable language and localization
 - RTL layout
 - Several builtin themes
-- Advanced permission and group handling
+- Advanced permission and group handling system
-- Customizing Authorization
+- Customizable authorization
 - Advanced options for model datatable
 - Virtual fields for models
 - Search system
-- Advanced options for filtering data in datatable
+- Advanced options for filtering data in datatables
-- Customizable Create/Update forms
+- Customizable create/update forms
-- Able to Use for End-User
+- Able to be used for End-User
 - Matched with laravel authentication system
 - Plugin system